 This must be from exactly 10 years ago.
 I was married for a year, still adjusting to the new household, also full-time working and commuting 1 and a half hours, one way, on the Delhi-Gurgaon road for work.
-There was absolutely no time to read other than in the evening on the way back home from office in the office transport.
+There was absolutely no time to read other than in the evening on the way back home from the office in the office transport.

 One such evening, when I was nose-deep in a book oblivious to all the noise and laughter in the bus, one person from that group came to my seat and asked me, “Madam, aap IAS ki tayyari kar rahi hain?”
-(Madam, are you preparing for civil services exam?).
+(Madam, are you preparing for the civil services exam?).